Life is just a party…

 …and parties weren’t meant to last.

-I was sitting at some gate at the Baltimore/Washington airport, having just passed through security and waiting to board the American Airlines Eagle flight to jet my wife and me to JFK and to then take us, eventually, home.
+I was sitting at a gate at the Baltimore/Washington airport, having just passed through security, waiting to board the American Airlines Eagle flight with my wife and me to JFK, which would eventually take us home.

 My wife was looking at her iPhone.
 I was sitting there, facing the gate entrance, and then my wife turned to me and said: “Prince is dead.”

-I looked at her and just asked: “Oh, what prince?”
+I looked at her and asked, “Oh, what prince?”

 Prince_at_Coachella